 Two different worlds, years apart, yet their modernism had much in common and shifted the art world towards a new dawn.
-Today the 1st of September celebrates the birth of two modern artists Bui Xuan Phai and Tarsila do Amaral.
+Today the 1st of September celebrates the birth of two modern artists Tarsila do Amaral and Bui Xuan Phai.

 Tarsila de Aguiar do Amaral

-Studied in Barcelona and trained under artist Pedro Alexandrino Borges.
-She also attended the Academie Julian in Paris and trained under various prominent artists.
+Tarsila was sent to study in Barcelona and trained under artist Pedro Alexandrino Borges.
+She attended the Academie Julian in Paris and got the opportunity to observe and train under various prominent artists.

-Had under her name 230 paintings, hundreds of drawings, illustrations, prints and murals; and hugely successful exhibitions.
+Tarsila has under her name 230 paintings, hundreds of drawings, illustrations, prints and murals.
+She has a record of hugely successful exhibitions.

 Bui Xuan Phai

-Was born on 1st of September 1920, in the old city of Hanoi, Vietnam.
+Bui Xuan was born in the old city of Hanoi, Vietnam.

-Graduated from the Faculty of Painting, Indochina College of Fine Arts, 1941-45.
+He graduated from the Faculty of Painting, Indochina College of Fine Arts (1941-45).

-Had to labour in a carpentry shop in Nam Dinh as he was asked to resign from the Hanoi Fine Arts School.
-Later he had to earn his daily bread by drawing illustrations and funny pictures in the newspapers under pseudonyms.
+Following his resignation, he had to labour in a carpentry shop in Nam Dinh.
+He returned to art by drawing illustrations and funny pictures in the newspapers under pseudonyms.